 The gospels often show Jesus at prayer.
 Immediately after the feeding of the large crowd of people, Jesus went off up the hillside to pray.
 But while he went off alone, his prayer did not remove him from the troubles of this world.
 It would seem that prayer made him still more responsive to the needs and struggles of others.
 As he was praying in the hills, Jesus thought of his frightened friends who were worn out with rowing across the stormy lake.
 So he left off praying and came to their help, telling them to take heart, "Courage!
 It is I!
 Do not be afraid."

-While Jesus stayed in prayerful communion with God he also kept touch with people in their need.
-This also applies to ourselves.
-In prayer, we are aware of God's presence, attuned to the Lord who is within us, but this can prompt us to think about the needs of of others, to feel with them and for them.
+While Jesus stayed in close communion with God he also kept touch with people in their need.
+The same duality is also true of our own inner selves.
+In prayer, we are mindful of God's presence, tuning in to God's presence within us, but also prompts us to think about others, to feel their needs.
 This is not surprising.
 The One whom we contact in prayer is full of love for others, so as often as we talk to him he reminds us to be concerned for others.
 In many cases our prayer tends to be intercessory prayer, for ourselves and others.
 Genuine prayer deepens our communion with Christ, but it can also broaden our concern, especially for those who are struggling with the storms of life.